smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A permutation is a way in which a set or number of things can be ordered or arranged.
 With permutation, order matters.
 With combinations, the order does not matter.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We often use the word combination loosely without thinking order is important.
 A good example is the following:
 *  “My cheeseburger has a combination of the toppings lettuce, tomato, and onion”.
-Here we do not care about the order, it is the same cheeseburger if it was “onion, lettuce, and tomato” or “tomato, lettuce, and onion”.
+Here, we do not care about the order.
+It is the same cheeseburger if the order was “onion, lettuce, and tomato” or “tomato, lettuce, and onion”.
 The same cheeseburger is described no matter the order of the ingredients.
 *  “The combination to my locker is 23-56-12”.
 Here, the order is important, and a combination lock is more accurately described as a “permutation lock”.
 A different arrangement would yield an inaccurate result for opening the lock.

 **Permutations can get very large!**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When calculating permutations, the number of permutations grows substantially with each additional element added.
 The number of permutations to arrange the numbers 1 through 9 can be calculated by 9!
 (9 factorial) and returns 362,880 permutations.
 Adding another element to this set (10!) causes the number of permutations to grow to 3,628,800.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When solving these puzzles, consider using a comma-separated list to store the data (often referred to as zero normal form), and when needed, you can pivot the data, which you have several options for.
-The solution to Puzzle #9 “Find the Spaces” can give you a recipe for pivoting the data using recursion, or you can use the `STRING_SPLIT` function to perform this action.
+The solution to Puzzle #9, “Find the Spaces”, can give you a recipe for pivoting the data using recursion, or you can use the `STRING_SPLIT` function to perform this action.
 Please check out the documentation for the `STRING_SPLIT` function, as it does have several parameters.

 ## Sequences